 Should an application be successful based on these considerations, it will put the applicants on a ten-year route to settlement.
 Should the applicant, at a later stage, be able to meet the financial requirements, they can apply again for the five-year route to settlement.

-In specified circumstances, the Home Office will consider other sources of income to determine whether the financial requirement can be met in this way.
+In specified circumstances, the Home Office will consider other sources of income to determine whether a person can meet the financial requirement in this way.
 However, the decision-maker at the Home Office will have to consider the genuineness, credibility, and reliability of other sources of income.

 A credible guarantee of sustainable financial support from a third party.